-As part of the Whole Business Securitisation agreement with our secured creditors, we are required to keep gearing and interest cover within the Securitisation Group within certain limits.
-Under these covenant conditions, a number of financial ratios are tested and a senior gearing level above 85.0%, a Class A gearing level above 75%, a senior interest cover ratio of below 1.1x or a Class A interest cover ratio of below 1.3x would impose certain conditions, including a restriction on distributions from TWUL.
+As part of the Whole Business Securitisation agreement with our secured creditors, there are financial covenants and we are required to keep gearing and interest cover within the Securitisation Group within certain limits.
+Under these covenant conditions, a number of financial ratios are tested and a senior gearing level above 85.0%, a Class A gearing level above 75.0%, a senior interest cover ratio of below 1.1x or a Class A interest cover ratio of below 1.3x would impose certain conditions, including a restriction on distributions from TWUL.

 The Securitisation Group's investments are funded by a combination of equity from shareholders and from borrowings under long-term secured financing arrangements including bank loans and bonds.
-The Securitisation Group is required to comply with certain financial covenants.
-Its gearing is 80.6% (2021: 83.2%), measured by comparing the sum of the Securitisation Group's net debt (covenant basis) of £13,409.4 million (2021: £12,497.1 million) against TWUL's stated Regulatory Capital Value ("RCV") of £16,641.0 million (2021: £15,025.3 million).
-Interest cover measures the ratio of operating cashflow to net interest expense.
-As at 31 March 2022, this ratio was 1.8x (2021: 1.7x) versus a covenant level of 1.1x (2021: 1.1x).
+The Securitisation Group's senior gearing level is 77.4% (2022: 80.6%), measured by comparing the sum of the Securitisation Group's net debt (covenant basis) of £14,664.2 million (2022: £13,409.4 million) against TWUL's stated Regulatory Capital Value ("RCV") of £18,945.1 million (2022: £16,641.0 million).
+Interest cover measures the ratio of operating cashflow to net cash interest expense.
+As at 31 March 2023, this ratio was 1.6x (2022: 1.8x) versus a covenant level of 1.1x (2022: 1.1x).